sampsyo/home/_drafts/toppicks14.md

 My favorite papers from the 2014 Top Picks slate (in alphabetical order):

-* **["Aladdin: a Pre-RTL, Power-Performance Accelerator Simulator Enabling Large Design Space Exploration of Customized Architectures,"][aladdin] by Yakun Sophia Shao, Brandon Reagen, Gu-Yeon Wei, and David Brooks.** For the rare feat of publishing a no-holds-barred research tool for other architects.
+* ["Aladdin: a Pre-RTL, Power-Performance Accelerator Simulator Enabling Large Design Space Exploration of Customized Architectures,"][aladdin] by Yakun Sophia Shao, Brandon Reagen, Gu-Yeon Wei, and David Brooks.

+  For the rare feat of publishing a no-holds-barred research tool for other architects.
 The idea mashes up C-to-gates tools with a pile of heuristics.
 It sidesteps the persistent weaknesses of HLS by solving a different problem.
 Extra points for inventing something useful that we didn't know we needed.

-* **["Race Logic: a Hardware Acceleration for Dynamic Programming Algorithms,"][racelogic] by Advait Madhavan, Timothy Sherwood, and Dmitri Strukov.** For XXX.
+* ["Race Logic: a Hardware Acceleration for Dynamic Programming Algorithms,"][racelogic] by Advait Madhavan, Timothy Sherwood, and Dmitri Strukov.

+  For XXX.

-* **["Flipping Bits in Memory Without Accessing Them,"][flipping] by Yoongu Kim, Ross Daly, Jeremie Kim, Chris Fallin, Ji Hye Lee, Donghyuk Lee, Chris Wilkerson, Konrad Lai, and Onur Mutlu.** For revealing a shocking and terrifying harbinger of the end of useful DRAM scaling.
+* ["Flipping Bits in Memory Without Accessing Them,"][flipping] by Yoongu Kim, Ross Daly, Jeremie Kim, Chris Fallin, Ji Hye Lee, Donghyuk Lee, Chris Wilkerson, Konrad Lai, and Onur Mutlu.

+  For revealing a shocking and terrifying harbinger of the end of useful DRAM scaling.

-* **["Heterogeneous-Race-Free Memory Models,"][hrf] by Derek Hower, Blake Hechtman, Bradford Beckmann, Benedict Gaster, Mark Hill, Steven Reinhardt, and David Wood.** For asking the question: What is the *minimum* common memory consistency model that heterogeneous CPU/GPU hybrid systems should enforce?
+* ["Heterogeneous-Race-Free Memory Models,"][hrf] by Derek Hower, Blake Hechtman, Bradford Beckmann, Benedict Gaster, Mark Hill, Steven Reinhardt, and David Wood.

+  For asking the question: What is the *minimum* common memory consistency model that heterogeneous CPU/GPU hybrid systems should enforce?
 Put another way, what is the equivalent to "sequential consistency for race-free programs" on homogeneous multiprocessors?
 I don't agree with all of this paper's answers, but I strongly agree with the question.

-* **["Load Value Approximation for Tackling Massive Data Sets,"][lva] by Joshua San Miguel, Mario Badr, Natalie Enright Jerger.** For an incredibly thorough design-space exploration that converges on an elegant, effective implementation of approximation.
+* ["Load Value Approximation for Tackling Massive Data Sets,"][lva] by Joshua San Miguel, Mario Badr, Natalie Enright Jerger.

+  For an thorough design-space exploration that converges on an elegant, effective implementation of approximation.
 Approximate computing is close to my heart and LVA is an exemplary execution.

-* **["Memory Persistency,"][persistency] by Steven Pelley, Peter M. Chen, and Thomas F. Wenisch.** For drawing a connection between memory ordering in multiprocessors and the equivalent in systems that mix non-volatile main memory with volatile caches.
+* ["Memory Persistency,"][persistency] by Steven Pelley, Peter M. Chen, and Thomas F. Wenisch.

+  For drawing a connection between memory ordering in multiprocessors and the equivalent in systems that mix non-volatile main memory with volatile caches.
 The future seems inevitable: systems will get non-volatile main memories, they will combine them with volatile on-chip state, and programmability bugbears will abound.
 As with the HRF paper, this one is more significant for the question it poses than for the answers it provides.
-* **["PipeCheck: Specifying and Verifying Microarchitectural Enforcement of Memory Consistency Models,"][pipecheck] by Daniel Lustig, Michael Pellauer, and Margaret Martonosi.** For demonstrating a new level of abstraction for verifying a microarchitecture, for being the first [Coq][] paper I know of to appear in ISCA or MICRO, and for fixing no-shit memory model bugs in [gem5][].
+* ["PipeCheck: Specifying and Verifying Microarchitectural Enforcement of Memory Consistency Models,"][pipecheck] by Daniel Lustig, Michael Pellauer, and Margaret Martonosi.

+  For demonstrating a new level of abstraction for verifying a microarchitecture, for being the first [Coq][] paper I know of to appear in ISCA or MICRO, and for fixing no-shit memory model bugs in [gem5][].

-* **["Q100: The Architecture and Design of a Database Processing Unit,"][q100] by Lisa Wu, Andrea Lottarini, Timothy Paine, Martha Kim, and Kenneth Ross.** For demonstrating a workflow for designing domain-specific accelerators that emphasizes empiricism over intuition.
+* ["Q100: The Architecture and Design of a Database Processing Unit,"][q100] by Lisa Wu, Andrea Lottarini, Timothy Paine, Martha Kim, and Kenneth Ross.

+  For demonstrating a workflow for designing domain-specific accelerators that emphasizes empiricism over intuition.
 The end result is a model of thorough accelerator evaluation.

 [racelogic]: http://dl.acm.org/citation.cfm?id=2665747
 [q100]: http://dl.acm.org/citation.cfm?id=2541961